 Actually, the only arena that modern scientists propose pure chaos theory is when they speculate about creation.
 They propose the world was an accident simply because they do not want to accept a possible cause.
 They refuse to accept that - even though every other event we observe in the physical universe consistently has a cause - the creation somehow is an exception.
 This is simply an illogical assumption.
 It is also unscientific.

-The problem with modern cosmology today is that the scientific community - like any other community dictated by peer-pressure - has a problem with accepting information from a higher source.
-Scientists today want to believe that if they do not observe something directly with the senses, it cannot exist.
-This is called empiricism, and it is the third fundamental axiom of the scientific method.
-It states that every conclusion must be based upon observation.
+The problem with modern cosmology (the "science" of creation) today is that this community - like any other community dictated by peer-pressure - has a problem with accepting information from a higher source.
+Cosmologists want to believe that since they haven't observed a Living Cause of the universe with the senses then He must not exist.
+This dependency upon the senses is called empiricism.
+This is the third axiom of the scientific method: It states that every conclusion must be based upon observation.

-But as we look back even over the past few hundred years of science, we can see this notion is deeply flawed.
-For example, only a few hundred years ago, scientists were not aware of bacteria.
-They had no idea - until Anton van Leeuwenhoek looked through his microscope and saw what he called "animalcules," which were, of course, microorganisms.
-Prior to this, there were a few theories of microorganisms, but most of these were heavily criticized, because the other scientists hadn't seen them with their own eyes.
+As we look back even over the past few hundred years of science we can see this axiom is deeply flawed.
+For example, only a few hundred years ago, scientists could not observe microorganisms.
+They had no idea - until Anton van Leeuwenhoek looked through a microscope and saw what he called "animalcules."
+These were, of course, microorganisms.
+Prior to this, there were a few theories of microorganisms, but most of these were heavily criticized by scientists because they hadn't seen them with their own eyes.

 This type of error has continued in cosmology today.
-As we are able to peer at smaller elements of nature - or the universe at greater distances - we continue to make the same mistakes due to the faults of our senses.
-Our senses simply do not have the ability to observe everything.
+As we are able to peer at smaller elements of nature - or the universe at greater distances - we continue to make the same mistakes due to the innate faults of our senses and their extensions: Our senses simply do not have the ability to observe everything.
 We continue to guess about the things we cannot observe right now, and then once we develop the ability to observe them, we discover our error.

-Therefore, since our senses and their extensions are flawed, then a scientific axiom that says that something cannot be true unless it is observed by our senses or their extensions is also flawed.
+Therefore, since our senses and their extensions are flawed, then a scientific axiom that says something cannot be true unless it is observed by our senses or their extensions - is also flawed.

 This reality is in fact already admitted among quantum physics and cosmology - which have utilized extensional thinking - speculation - to arrive at principles related to the nature of the universe and its creation.
 Through these theories, they are already admitting the flawed nature of the third axiom that something must be observed with the senses in order to be true.

-Where can we go from here?
-First, modern scientists must realize that our senses and their extensions - be they microscopes, telescopes or space stations - are limited, and prone to error due to their limitations.
-Since they are prone to error, it is unscientific to completely rely upon them.
+We must accept that our senses and their extensions - be they microscopes, telescopes or space probes - are limited.
+The senses and their extensions cannot see the entire picture.
+Thus it is unscientific to completely rely on them.
+At some point, we must accept a higher Source of information.

-We can assess logically that since everything we observe has an antecedent cause, and the universe, filled with not only matter, but light, energy and life, must also have a Cause.
-Furthermore, that Cause must have the potential for what exists.
-In other words, that Cause must contain light and energy: And that Cause must contain life.
+Furthermore, it would be logical to assume that such a Cause must have the potential for what is existing.
+In other words, that Cause must contain light and energy: And because life exists, that Cause must contain life.

-What are we talking about then?
-We are talking about a living being.
+What does this indicate?
+A Living Cause.
 If something contains life, it means that it is alive.
-This logically can only mean that the Cause of the physical universe must be a Living Being.
+This logically can only mean that the Cause of the physical universe must be alive.
 We are describing, of course, the Supreme Being: God.